 3. We have to be customer-centric.

 Rahul Baji: The story ends well.
-Earlier there was only one Classic Margarita Pizza that old man could make.
-Now there's Chinese Margarita Pizza, Indian Margarita Pizza, and the American Margarita Pizza.
+Earlier there was only one Classic Margarita Pizza that the old man could make.
+Now there's Chinese Margarita Pizza, Indian Margarita Pizza, and American Margarita Pizza.
 The classic Margarita recipe is of course lost.
 But it's reborn in a new avatar.
 That's the circle of life.
 Old makes way for the new.

 There are so many endings possible, here is one more.
 The old man gets angry at the sons.
 Just because you learn new recipes does not mean that you forget old recipes.
 Despite his advanced age, he heroically demonstrates the old recipe.
 So the 3 sons are now well versed in the new recipe as well as the classic one.

 One more; A local reporter comes to know of this.
 So he seeks permission to write an article on the old part of the recipe.
 Usually, the old man is secretive about the old recipe.
-But given that his own sons have forgotten the recipe, he decides that it is better than the world knows of the recipe than it is just handed down the family generations.
+But given that his own sons have forgotten the recipe, he decides that it is better than the world knows of the recipe and that it is just handed down to the family generations.
 The reporter meticulously captures the old recipe.
-And its newer versions by the sons as well.
+And it's newer versions by the sons as well.
 The article is well received.
 This most importantly opens the old recipe as an inspiration to so many upcoming chefs wanting to learn classic recipes.

 Abhijit: "One size fits all" need not be the case every time.
 The defined processes or procedures need customization/ may/ should undergo customization to meet different unique requirements.
 This kind of Agility allows businesses to grow

 Kaushik Dasgupta: My take is simple...an original is as good as it lasts.
 There has to be a demand and vfm associated with it if we need to exploit it commercially.
-In this case, the old man is a generation older and his recipe might have been a hit with his generation or younger generation (we do not know).
+In this case, the old man is a generation older and his recipe might have been a hit with his generation or the younger generation (we do not know).
 But his three sons have given 3 twists to his original recipe and now we have more options at hand to cater to the customers.

 For me, it's a win-win situation.
 If they have a single restaurant they can present 4 dishes with catchy names and seek customer feedback...of course, the original stays like that and maybe marketed as such and the other three as spin-offs.
 Monthly sales would indicate which one is popular and they can go on perfecting those.